 4) Montezuma to Santa Teresa

 Head to Santa Teresa if you're looking for world-class waves, fun parties and the "pura vida" lifestyle.
 I stayed at Lost Boyz (and volunteered for one month there), and I recommend it if you're looking for a fun and welcoming vibe.
-The hostel is right next to the surf and has a skate park close to it.
+The hostel is minutes away from the beach and has a skate park close to it.

 I also recommend Zeneidas Surf Garden if you want to be right on the beach.
 The people there were lovely, and the hostel has a prime location as it faces one of the best A-frames of Santa Teresa Beach.